-Glioblastoma is an grade IV, aggressive malignant brain tumor.
-It affects the glial cells in the brain, which make up upto 90% of the cells present in the central nervous system (CNS) and provide nutrients and support to the neurons.
-Glial cells are of four major types namely: astrocytes, oligodendrocytes, ependymal cells and microglia.
-Glioblastomas are usually made up of abnormal astrocytic cells but affects a variety of cells.
+Glioblastoma is a grade IV, aggressive malignant brain tumor.
+It affects the glial cells in the brain, which make up up to 90% of the cells present in the central nervous system (CNS) and provide nutrients and support to the neurons.
+There are four major types of glial cells: astrocytes, oligodendrocytes, ependymal cells and microglia.
+Glioblastomas are usually made up of abnormal astrocytic cells, but affect a variety of different cells.
 The type of glioma is diagnosed based on the glial cell it affects.

-There has been as of yet no evident cause found for glioblastomas.
+As of yet, no evident cause of glioblastomas has been found.
 There are several risk factors that may increase your chances of having a glioblastoma and these include your age, your sex (males are more susceptible), and exposure to radiation.
 Genetic disorders such as neurofibromatosis or Turcot syndrome have been shown to have an increased risk of glioblastomas.

 Symptoms associated with glioblastomas are: